yangjianfeng1208/edge-ai-libraries/sample-applications/video-search-and-summarization/docs/user-guide/get-started.md

 3. Run the setup script with the appropriate flag, depending on your use case.

-   > Note: Before switching to a different mode, always stop the current application stack by running:
+   > Note: Before switching to a different mode, always stop the current application mode by running:

    ```bash
    source setup.sh --down